Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: The Physical Conditional Embedding LSTM model

 \section{The Physical Conditional Embedding LSTM model}

-Here we describe PCE-LSTM, our proposed neural network architecture for heart rate prediction.
+Here we describe PCE-LSTM, our proposed neural network architecture for HR prediction.
 PCE-LSTM is composed of convolutional and LSTM layers, similarly to the state-of-the-art techniques for the closely related task of HAR.
-The novelty of this model is discussed below.
+The main novelty of this model is discussed below.

 Recurrent Neural Networks (RNNs) have been especially designed to work with time series data.
 They are composed by cells with shared parameters, which process units of the input sequentially, using one or more vectors to carry state information through time.
 In particular, the unidirectional LSTM (long short-term memory) cell uses two vectors -- the hidden state and the cell state -- which are received from the previous iteration, updated based on the input for that time and passed onto the next iteration.
 The first iteration, however, receives these vectors as they were initialized, typically as zero vectors.
 The implicit assumption is that the network will gradually be able to encode the correct state from the inputs as the vectors are passed through the cells.